How to Order

 If you would like to purchase any of our products, please have a look at the price list for the cuts available and prices.

-In the email please tell us the number of steaks you would like or the approximate weight you require (for a roast).
+In the email please tell us the quantity of steaks you would like or the approximate weight you require (for a roast).
 We’ll reply to confirm availability, cost and delivery/collection options.

 What People are Saying